ocgcyj/Carpool-gunradio/README.md

 ### PHY Layer Analysis
 You can change different parameters (e.g. power, packet length, modulation scheme, etc.) or different schemes (e.g. 1 or 2 bit phase-offset encoding, baseline, average and conservative scheme) to perform the experiment.
 The bit error rate and packet receive rate both output in customized path specified in digital_ofdm_frame_acquisition.cc.

+### MAC Layer Usage and Analysis (MATLAB)
+The event-driven simulator conforms to carrier sense multiple access (CSMA).
+Five different variant schemes are implemented, including Carpool baseline, Carpool enhancement, DCF, MSDU aggregation and Wifox[2].
+Only VOIP traffic model is provided.
+Just run the code and collect the output information (e.g. throughput and delay) for further analysis.

 ### Main Design and Implementation
 ### 1. Transmitter chain:
 1. Realize two different constellation mapping schemes, which are phase shift keying and quadrature amplitude modulation;